 The GLU-2100 MMR maximizes the benefits of the Global Navigation Satellite System (GNSS), enabling PBN.
-It is a drop-in replacement for any existing MMR-equipped aircraft.
+It is a replacement for existing MMR-equipped aircraft.
 Its robust design provides immediate global landing system (GLS) CAT 1 solution that eliminates the need for an instrument landing system (ILS).
 The Collins MMR software is field loadable and makes the adoption of future navigation capabilities seamless and efficient.

 Icon of an airplane